CiscoDevNet/terraform-provider-intersight/website/docs/r/iam_ldap_policy.html.markdown

   + `group_attribute`:(string) Groups to which an LDAP entry belongs.
   + `is_password_set`:(bool)(Computed) Indicates whether the value of the 'password' property has been set.
   + `nested_group_search_depth`:(int) Search depth to look for a nested LDAP group in an LDAP group map.
-  + `object_type`:(string) The concrete type of this complex type.The ObjectType property must be set explicitly by API clients when the type is ambiguous.
-In all other cases, the ObjectType is optional.
-The type is ambiguous when a managed object contains an array of nested documents, and the documents in the arrayare heterogeneous, i.e. the array can contain nested documents of different types.
+  + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
-  + `password`:(string) Password of the user, that is used to authenticate.
+  + `password`:(string) The password of the user for initial bind process.
+It can be any string that adheres to the following constraints.
+It can have character except spaces, tabs, line breaks.
+It cannot be more than 254 characters.
   + `timeout`:(int) LDAP authentication timeout duration, in seconds.
-* `class_id`:(string)(Computed) The concrete type of this complex type.
-Its value must be the same as the 'objectType' property.The OpenAPI document references this property as a discriminator value.
+* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
 * `description`:(string) Description of the policy.
 * `dns_parameters`:(Array with Maximum of one item) - Configuration settings to resolve LDAP servers, when DNS is enabled.
 This complex property has following sub-properties:
   + `additional_properties`:
 (Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
-  + `class_id`:(string)(Computed) The concrete type of this complex type.
-Its value must be the same as the 'objectType' property.The OpenAPI document references this property as a discriminator value.
+  + `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.The enum values provides the list of concrete types that can be instantiated from this abstract type.
-  + `object_type`:(string) The concrete type of this complex type.The ObjectType property must be set explicitly by API clients when the type is ambiguous.
-In all other cases, the ObjectType is optional.
-The type is ambiguous when a managed object contains an array of nested documents, and the documents in the arrayare heterogeneous, i.e. the array can contain nested documents of different types.
+  + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `search_domain`:(string) Domain name that acts as a source for a DNS query.
   + `search_forest`:(string) Forest name that acts as a source for a DNS query.
   + `source`:(string) Source of the domain name used for the DNS SRV request.* `Extracted` - The domain name extracted-domain from the login ID.* `Configured` - The configured-search domain.* `ConfiguredExtracted` - The domain name extracted from the login ID than the configured-search domain.